Orewa

 Coastal Hazard Expertise

-We understand coastal erosion management, storm damage recovery, sea level rise adaptation, and compound flooding.
-Experience with the 600-meter Orewa Seawall and ongoing sand management demonstrates our coastal capability.
+Erosion management, storm damage recovery, sea level rise adaptation, compound flooding.
+We've worked on the 600-metre Orewa Seawall and understand what ongoing sand management involves.
+This isn't theoretical knowledge.

 East Coast Bays Formation Knowledge

-Orewa's stepped terrain reflects historic landslides in this formation.
-We recognize slope stability indicators, design retaining walls keyed into competent bedrock, and install drainage preventing the groundwater buildup that triggers failures.
+The stepped terrain throughout Orewa tells you what happened at 5 to 10 metre depths over time.
+We recognise slope stability indicators, design retaining walls keyed into competent bedrock below the weathered zones, and install drainage that cuts off the groundwater buildup that triggers failures in this formation.

 Registered Drain Layers

-Our registered drain layer status ensures systems designed for Orewa's compound flooding, elevated groundwater near the estuary, and tidal effects limiting gravity drainage.
-Many coastal sites require engineered systems or pumping stations.
+Our registered drain layer status matters on the coast.
+Orewa's compound flooding, elevated groundwater near the estuary, and tidal backwater effects limiting gravity drainage all push toward engineered systems.
+Many coastal sites here need a pumping station, not a standard gravity drain.
+We design for what the site actually needs.

 Our Orewa Service Coverage

-From our Coatesville base, we serve all Orewa areas - beachfront properties facing coastal erosion, inland slopes with East Coast Bays Formation challenges, town center developments, and estuarine properties near Orewa River.
+From Coatesville we cover all of Orewa: beachfront properties with coastal erosion exposure, inland slopes dealing with East Coast Bays Formation failures, town centre developments, and estuarine properties along the Orewa River.

 Our Projects